-The MOA for PH94B does not involve systemic uptake, direct activation of GABA-A receptors in the brain, or binding to neuronal receptors in the CNS.
-Rather, when administered intranasally, PH94B binds to chemosensory neurons in the nose that activate neural circuits involving olfactory bulb neurons and the limbic amygdala, a region in the brain that is involved in the pathophysiology of SAD and potentially other anxiety and mood disorders.
+The proposed MOA for PH94B does not involve systemic distribution, potentiation of GABA-A or direct activity on central nervous system (CNS) neurons in the brain.
+Rather, when administered intranasally, fasedienol activates receptors in the membrane of peripheral nasal chemosensory neurons connected to subsets of neurons in the olfactory bulbs that in turn connect to neurons in the limbic amygdala, a region in the brain that is involved in the pathophysiology of SAD.

 The safety profile and potential for fasedienol to achieve overall reduction in symptoms of SAD and improvement in severity of the disorder, as measured by the Liebowitz Social Anxiety Scale (LSAS), have been demonstrated in a placebo-controlled Phase 2 study after two weeks of use, as well as in an open-label study over a period of one month and beyond.
 These data suggest that studies involving multiple administrations of fasedienol over time, on an as-needed basis at moments when subjects experience real-life, socially stressful situations, most accurately demonstrate the safety and efficacy potential of fasedienol in patients with SAD and reflect the way we believe fasedienol would be used by SAD patients, if approved.
 Each SAD patient is unique, and we believe an optimal SAD treatment is one that is individualized and tailored-to-fit by patients, as-needed, to help them engage in the anxiety-provoking situations they encounter in their daily lives with less fear and anxiety.

 The FDA has granted Fast Track designation for development of fasedienol for the treatment of anxiety in adults with SAD.